Skip to content

 raise NotImplementedError(

-f"Viewing of {type(po.results)} is not yet implemented."
+f"Viewing of {type(result.data)} is not yet implemented."

 )